Wisconsin Club for Growth

 - 7 Previous negative ads & electioneering

 - 11 History

 - 12 Sourcewatch resources

 - 13 External resources

 - 15 References

-The Center for Media and Democracy (which publishes Sourcewatch.org) reported:
+The Center for Media and Democracy (which publishes Sourcewatch.org) described in November 2013:

 - "Wisconsin Club for Growth's top "advisor," R.J.
 Johnson, is a close Walker ally and the former Executive Director of the Republican Party of Wisconsin.
 In Walker's soon-to-be-released book, Unintimidated, the governor refers to Johnson as a friend of more than 20 years and his key campaign operative.
 While the Wall Street Journal editorial notes that the John Doe inquiry may be looking into illegal coordination between independent groups and political campaigns, it fails to mention that Johnson is an advisor to both Walker's campaign and Wisconsin Club for Growth."